pjtunstall/stock-exchange-sim/README.md

 ## 2. Usage

-Run `go . simple.txt` (or, after building an executable, `./stock examples/simple`) to create a schedule for the example called `simple`.
+Run `go . simple` (or, after building an executable, `./stock examples/simple`) to create a schedule for the example called `simple`.

 Run `go . simple 10` to specify that the program should not take longer than 10 seconds.

+We've chosen to implement the checker as part of the same program.
+To check `simple.log`, run `go run . -checker examples/simple examples/simple.log` (or `./stock -checker examples/simple examples/simple.log` as the case may be).

 ## 3. Audit

+As mentioned, we implemented the checker as part of the main program.
+A boolean flag is used to select checker mode.
+See `main.go` for the code that deals with the flag and other arguments, and `checker.go` for the checker function itself.

 You'll find the configuration files and logs for the given examples in the `examples` folder, together with the two examples we were required to create: `zen` (finite) and `matryushka` (infinite).